cloudstateio/samples-java-shoppingcart/README.md

 on loading the project for the first time, and whenever a `.proto` file is changed.
 Various plugins are available for editing `.proto` files.
 For example, Eclipse offers the "protobuf-dt" plugin.

-When using a protobuf editor you may need to specify additional folders for importing.
-These folders can be found under the `target/protoc-dependencies` e.g. `target/protoc-dependencies/092fbd08ada464f00abcb68216d1faaa` and similar folders.
+When using a protobuf editor you may need to specify additional folders for importing so that an editor can avoid highlighting errors.
+These folders can be found under the
+`target/protoc-dependencies` e.g. `target/protoc-dependencies/092fbd08ada464f00abcb68216d1faaa` and similar folders.

 ## Building container images